-- 22. A Reprimand or Severe Reprimand signals a Tribunal's disapproval of the Member or Member Firm's conduct to that Member or Member Firm.
+- 22. A Reprimand or Severe Reprimand signals a Tribunal's disapproval of the Member's conduct to that Member.
 Further, through the publication of the Tribunal's decision, that disapproval will be communicated to the wider public and profession. - 23.
-Although it has no direct or immediate impact on the right to practice, a Reprimand or Severe Reprimand will show on that Member or Member Firm's disciplinary record.
+Although it has no direct or immediate impact on the right to practice, a Reprimand or Severe Reprimand will show on that Member's disciplinary record.
 The imposition of Reprimands or Severe Reprimands also allow the FRC and/or a Participant to identify any repetition of the particular Misconduct and for the FRC, an FRC Tribunal and/or a Participant to take this into account when deciding upon appropriate action or sanction in respect of any further Misconduct.